Peyton Sawyer: Early seasons

 In season 2, although she has initial success with getting the all-ages club TRIC opened, and with encouraging Haley to perform at the club, which eventually fuels Haley's desire to be a singer, Peyton begins to get involved with cocaine.
 She feels alone, as her father is away again, and she does not know where Jake is.
 She feels down that everyone is dealing with their issues and not helping her or realizing that she is upset and going through a difficult time in her life.
 She is accused of being a lesbian by Felix Taggaro and faces public humiliation when he writes DYKE on her locker, just so his sister, Anna Taggaro, will not be presumed a lesbian (it is later revealed that Anna is bisexual, but also uses the word gay to assert her sexuality).
-Hope comes for Peyton, who is in deep despair and about to buy some cocaine, when Jake comes back into her life; it turns out that an argument between Lucas and Peyton made Lucas realize that he had not been there for Peyton, and felt she needed someone else.
-As a result, he was the one who called Jake, knowing that Jake would have a positive effect on her.
-This does, and sparks a turnaround for Peyton, and she and Jake fall in love.
-This happiness is short-lived, as Nicki comes back wanting custody of Jenny.
-Nicki eventually takes Jenny away from Jake and runs off, causing Jake to run after her, which leaves Peyton alone and heartbroken.
+Hope comes for Peyton, who is in deep despair and about to buy some cocaine, when Jake comes back into her life.
+In fact, it turns out that an argument between Lucas and Peyton made him realize that he had not been there for Peyton, and felt she needed someone else because, after the events of the previous season, the two weren’t able to reconcile, leaving both of them suffering for the situation, and, as a result, he was the one who called Jake, knowing that he would have a positive effect on her.
+This does, and sparks a turnaround for Peyton, and she and Jake begin a relationship.
+This happiness is although short-lived, as Nicki comes back wanting custody of Jenny.
+Nicki eventually takes Jenny away from Jake and runs off, causing Jake to follow her, leaving Peyton alone and heartbroken again.
 Soon, someone named Ellie Harp gets in contact with Peyton saying that she is from Alternative Press magazine and wants to do an interview.
 When Peyton starts receiving strange e-mails from someone named WATCHMEWATCHU, she begins to suspect that it is Ellie.
-Ellie, however, denies sending the e-mails and shockingly informs Peyton that she is her mother.
-The finale ends with a crying, bewildered Peyton on a beach, and Lucas coming to comfort her.
+Ellie, however, denies sending the e-mails and shockingly informs Peyton that she is her biological mother.
+The finale ends with a crying, bewildered Peyton on a beach and Lucas coming to comfort her.
 "Looks like it's just me and you this summer," he says.
-The two share a meaningful hug.
+The two share a meaningful hug and finally make amends once and for all.